relationship habits

 Cancel that second date if:

-- They get completely lost in long, complicated, unpleasant stories of separation and/or child custody disputes.
+• They get completely lost in long, complicated, unpleasant stories of custody disputes and child support

 Interested in co-dependence?